Guest House in Ullapool

-Welcome to our Ullapool Bed and Breakfast, a comfortable and friendly place to stay whilst visiting the North West Highlands.
-Ardvreck House enjoys a peaceful and spectacular countryside location with superb views of Loch Broom, Ullapool and the surrounding mountains.
+Welcome to our Guest House;a small independent family run business and a comfortable and friendly place to stay whilst visiting the North West Highlands.
+Ardvreck House has been awarded a Four-Star Visit Scotland grading.

-We have a mixture of twin, family, double and single rooms, most have fabulous sea views.
-We try, when possible, to accommodate visitors staying for more than a night in our loch facing rooms.
-All rooms have en-suite shower rooms, digital, flat screen TV and tea/coffee making facilities.
-Free broadband internet is available throughout the house.
+We have a mixture of twin, family, double and single rooms;most of which have fabulous sea views.
+We try when possible to accommodate our guests staying for more than one night in one of our Loch facing rooms.
+All rooms have en-suite shower rooms, flat screen TV's, tea/coffee making facilities and complimentary bottled water, biscuits and chocolates.
+Wi-fi is available throughout the house.

 Ullapool lends itself well as a base for exploring the area in all directions.
-The drive between Ullapool and Durness on the north coast is stunning, with interesting stops along the way including Ardvreck Castle and the Knockan Crag geology centre.
-Other trips include the Summer Isles, Falls of Shin and Gairloch.
-Each room at Ardvreck is supplied with a detailed folder of what to do and see in the area, including local walks and we are on hand to help with any queries or requests.
+The drive between Ullapool and Durness on the North Coast is stunning, with many interesting stops along the way including Ardvreck Castle (from which we take our name) and Knockan Crag Geology Centre.
+Other trips include the Summer Isles, Falls of Shin and Gairloch;each room has a detailed Welcome folder with plenty of information in regard to what to see and do in the local area, including walks, car trips and tourist attractions.

-Ullapool was founded in 1788 as a herring port by the British Fisheries Society.
-The harbour is still a busy place today.
-Fishing boats, sailing boats, ferries and the occasional cruise ship come and go.
-Ferries sail daily to Stornoway in the Outer Hebrides and twice a week, in the summer months, guided day trips to the Island are available.
+Ullapool itself was founded in 1788 as a Herring Port by the British Fisheries Society;the harbour is still a bustling place today.
+Fishing boats, sailing boats, ferries and even the occasional cruise ship come and go.

 We hope that you enjoy your stay with us here at Ardvreck House.

 “We have stayed at Ardvreck several times and have found it our favourite guest house because of the wonderful situation and the friendly and hospitable welcome and service”